Appointments Available call 701-776-7655 or email rugbyjda@gondtc.com

 Rugby lies along both the North Dakota Highway 3 and the U.S Highway 2.
 The US Highway 2 runs east and west and spans from Lake Huron to the West Coast.
 ND Highway 3 is a major north/south trunk highway in North Dakota.
 It runs from Manitoba Highway 10 to South Dakota.
 These highways bring many people to Rugby to visit the Geographical Center monument, the Prairie Village Museum or just to stop for a bite to eat.

-This video was researched, written and produced by the Rugby High School ND Studies Class.
-The focus of this project is to look at the history of Rugby's Downtown and how it plays into the idea of bringing back a vibrant downtown scene.
-Kevin Leier, RHS Social Studies Teacher
+This video was researched, written and produced by the Rugby High School ND Studies Class in 2019.
+The focus of this project was to look at the history of Rugby's Downtown and how it plays into the idea of bringing back a vibrant downtown

 Grow with Rugby